rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 <programming-exercise name='Sum these for me' tmcname='part12-Part12_03.SumTheseForMe'>

 <!-- Luo luokkaan `Ohjelma` luokkametodi `public static int sum(int[] taulukko, int mista, int mihin, int pienin, int suurin)`.
 Metodin tulee laskea sille parametrina annetusta taulukosta indexen mista ja mihin välillä olevien valuejen sum.
 Summaan otetaan mukaan vain ne values, jotka ovat suurempia tai yhtäsuuria kuin pienin ja pienempiä kuin suurin. -->
-In the class `Program` implement a class method `public static int sum(int[]array, int fromWhere, int toWhere, int smallest, int largest)`.
+In the class `Program` implement a class method `public static int sum(int[] array, int fromWhere, int toWhere, int smallest, int largest)`.
 The method must calculate the sum of the elements in the array between the lower and the upper limits.
 Only numbers smaller or equal to the int largest and larger or equal to the int smallest are added to the sum.

 <!-- Metodin tulee lisäksi varmistaa, että käsiteltävät indext ovat valideja.
 Mikäli parametri `mista` on pienempi kuin 0, tulee taulukon indexen läpikäynti alkaa parametrin mista valuen sijaan nollasta.
 Vastaavasti, mikäli parametri `mihin` on suurempi kuin käsiteltävä taulukko, tulee taulukon indexen läpikäynti lopettaa  parametrin mihin valuen sijaan taulukon sizeon. -->

-The method must also check, that the lower and the upper limit are valid indexes in the array.
+The method must also check that the lower and the upper limit are valid indexes in the array.
 If the parameter `fromWhere` is smaller than 0, the lower limit becomes 0 instead.
 Accordingly, if the parameter `toWhere` is larger than the size of the array, the upper limit becomes the last index of the array instead.

 ```java
 int[] numbers = {3, -1, 8, 4};